This article outlines the procedure to configure and use Retention Reports in Gainsight PX.

 Benchmark Different Cohorts

-Using the filter, you can measure different user and account segments as well as feature usage and compare them side by side to gain greater understanding and perspective of either the percentage or the absolute numbers you're using.
+Using the filter, you can measure different user and account segments as well as feature usage and compare them side by side to gain a greater understanding and perspective of either the percentage or the absolute numbers you are using.
 You can also view the data as time-series or as a bar-chart.

-When you have multiple customer segments and/or types of users in your product, you’ll want to review the user retention for each segment as they will have different usage patterns.
-In the example below, the orange line indicates all users from your Enterprise accounts compared to the green line indicating all other users.
-The users within Enterprise accounts are retained at a much higher rate and show the increasing engagement over time.
+When you have multiple customer segments and/or types of users in your product, you may need to review the user retention for each segment as they will have different usage patterns.

-When your product has achieved product market fit, your user retention will flatten out over time.
+When your product has achieved product-market fit, your user retention will flatten out over time.
 If the line trends towards zero, users are not realizing value in your offering and not returning back to your product.
 This trend line down to 0 is also described as a having leaky bucket.
-No matter how good your customer acquisition is, ultimately you’re in trouble if you cannot deliver value and keep users coming back.
+No matter how good your customer acquisition is, ultimately you are in trouble if you cannot deliver value and keep users coming back.

 The smile effect in your user retention report is what you strive for.
 This indicates a thriving customer base that is returning to use your product more and more over time.

-For all users within this cohort, you want to know three things:
+For all users within this cohort, you need to know three factors:

 Understanding the Report

-Assume that it’s 14 Feb 2020 today.
-In the above image, the Retention Analysis report started on 27 Jan 2020 and has Week as the Cohort distribution.
-So, for the first week of Jan 27 - Feb 2, 893 Users signed up to the application.
+Assume that it’s 01 Nov 2020 today.
+In the above image, the Retention Analysis report started on 10 Aug 2020 and has Week as the Cohort distribution.
+So, for the first week of Aug 10 - Aug 16, 51.98% of users signed up for the application.
 You can see that Week 0 shows 100%.
-Next week (Week 1) Feb 3 - Feb 9, 54.65% of the 893 users who signed up in the previous week logged back into the application.
-In Week 3, Feb 10 - Feb 16 (ongoing week, since it’s Feb 14 today), 48.26% of the 893 users have logged in again.
+Next week (Week 1) Aug 17 - Aug 23, 47.49% of the total number of users who signed up in the previous week logged back into the application.
+In Week 3, Aug 24 - Aug 30 51.18% of the total 756 users have logged in again.
 This is an incomplete cohort and the value may go up by the end of the week.

-Similarly, in the second week Feb 3 - Feb 9, 1046 Users signed up to the application (this does not include any of the 893 users who signed up during the week of Jan 27 - Feb 2).
-For these Users, Feb 10 - Feb 16 is their Week 1 and 47.61% of the Users logged back during Week 1, so far.
+Similarly, in the second week Aug 17 - Aug 23, 716 Users signed up for the application (this does not include any of the 756 users who signed up during the week of Aug 10 - Aug 16).
+For these Users, Aug 17 - Aug 23 is their Week 1 and 52.79% of the Users logged back during Week 1, so far.
 This is an incomplete Cohort and the number may go up by the end of the week.
-Week 2 for these Users is yet to begin (since it’s Feb 14 today).
+Week 2 for these Users is yet to begin.

-For the Week 1 column, the total percentile value (50.85%) is the average of all it’s retention values across different cohorts (in this case, an average of 54.65% and 47.81%).
-Similarly, Overall percentage is calculated for all the other Week columns.
+For the Week 1 column, the total percentile value (52.44%) is the average of all its retention values across different cohorts.
+Similarly, the overall percentage is calculated for all the other Week columns.
 As few Weeks still have incomplete Cohorts, they are excluded from the calculation of overall percentage, until the end of the week.
 This skews the overall percentage and brings the value down.

 Advanced Filters in Retention Analysis

 Gainsight PX also allows you to compare two events, in a Retention Analysis report.
-The two events to be compared are known as the First Event and Return Event and these drop-down menus are located under the new Advanced section.
-These drop-down menus contain event types which can be used as filters.
+The two events to be compared are known as the First Event and Returning Event and these dropdown menus are located under the Advanced section.
+These dropdown menus contain the following event types that can be used as filters:

-- First Event: When you select an event type in this field, the report filters the number of Users or Accounts who have clicked the event type during a given time frame.
+- First Event: When you select an event type in this field, the report filters the number of Users or Accounts that have clicked the event type during a given timeframe.
 The event types supported are features, custom events, page view events, session events, user attributes (sign up, custom attributes of multiple data types), account attributes ( create date, custom attributes of multiple date types).

-- Return Event: When you select an event type in this field, the report filters the number of Users or Accounts who have performed the action selected in the First Event field.
+- Returning Event: When you select an event type in this field, the report filters the number of Users or Accounts that have performed the action selected in the First Event field.
 The event types supported in the First Event field are supported in this field also.
 Apart from those event types, User and Account attributes are also supported in this field.